HerbCaudill/herbcaudill.com/content/posts/20201007-style-react-app.md

 </figure>

-I think it’s time for us to stop blaming ourselves.
-It’s not wrong to want our technology to help us fall into the Pit of Success; we haven’t gotten here due to a lack of competence or understanding.
+I used to think it was just us, that this was our fault: Surely if we were using better conventions, perhaps if we organized things better, maybe if we had abstracted the right abstractions, _then_ we would enjoy working with our CSS.

+But it turns out that large CSS codebases are pretty much universally feared and reviled by the very people who created them.

-Case in point: [_The Guardian_](http://theguardian.com)’s web presence been an inspiration to me for many years, with a confident and distinctive design sense that’s woven across an amazing variety of digital contexts with remarkable consistency.
-If anyone knows what they’re doing with CSS, it’s these people.
+Case in point: If anyone knows what they're doing with digital design, it's the people at [_The Guardian_](http://theguardian.com).
+Their web presence been an inspiration to me for many years, with a confident and distinctive design sense that’s woven across an amazing variety of digital contexts with remarkable consistency.

 <figure class='figure-lg'>